Robn88/Sounds-labyrinth/README.md

 # Sounds labyrinth

 Sounds labyrinth is a dynamic game,designed for students of English as a foreign language to practice their pronunciation.
 The basic premise of the game is to go from the start to the finish, clicking horizontally or vertically on a table cell that has the word with the target sound, in this case, the long 'e'.
-The pool of words, both correct and incorrect, will be randomly drawn from a pool at the game start to ensure replayability.
+The pool of words, both correct and incorrect, will be randomly drawn from a pool at the game start to ensure an aspect of replayability.
 A score tracker will record correct and incorrect answers.
 It is targeted at both EFL students and EFL teachers.

 ## __UX__
 * The site has been designed to be as minimalist as possible, with a stripped-down approach.
 Only what is required is displayed on the site.
 For many laptops, no scrolling will be required, and for smaller devices, the site is structured in such a way that the game area is separate and can be interacted with easily.